unboagable/software-engineering-roadmap/Getting Started.md

 # Getting Started

 Getting started might be daunting but there are plenty of resources and online communities to support and encourage your development

-If you are curious about
+If you are curious about...

 * what is software?
 * what is a program?
 * how do we get from 1's and 0's to pictures, video games, zip files?

-You're in the right place.
+...you are in the right place

 ## Guide